 In the current and highly politicized global climate of border separations, immigration bans, and refugee crises, the rules, regulations, and practices surrounding child removals, placements, and adoptions remain among nations’ most intimate and important negotiations.
 Children, as potential future citizen-subjects, have historically embodied both the hopes and anxieties in U.S. nation-building goals.
 My research tells this story.

 How we understand history is a matter of political inquiry.
 How we understand the past fundamentally shapes how we view the present and imagine the future – the possibilities that we can imagine for ourselves, our communities, and our world.
-Public-facing scholarship provides a crucial space for dialogue, intervention, and social justice beyond the academy.
+Public-facing scholarship provides a critical space for dialogue, intervention, and social justice beyond the academy.

 Embodying this intellectual commitment, my academic blog post, “Overseas Korean Adoption: When capitalism overrides child-welfare ethics,” (2019) reflects on the current and historic practice of transnational Korean adoption within the context of twenty-first century child trafficking scandal.
 My public-facing history article, “Racialized Borders within the United States: A History of Foster Care, Adoption, and Child Removal in African American Communities,” (2018) offers an introduction to the systematic, racialized policies and histories behind U.S. child welfare systems.
 My consultation work with the New York Times (2020), as well as the Adoption Museum Project (AMP), in collaboration with AMP’s Arts & Advocacy: Citizenship for All Adoptees Public Program (2017), California Adoption Conference Installation (2018), and the History Initiative, for example, highlights the intersections between past and present child placement practices, law, culture, and public policy.